Artist Ydessa Hendeles reflects on the history of her work The Dead Jumbo.

 Ydessa Hendeles’s “The Dead Jumbo.” is an allegorical reference to the largest systematic, state-sponsored extermination program in the history of the world.
-Originally made as a site-specific extension to her “THE BIRD THAT MADE THE BREEZE TO BLOW” (2012, Galerie Konig, Berlin), it includes wall panels based on material published in Harper’s Weekly in 1885 and a Blomer & Schuler clockwork tin toy of a French bulldog (c.
+Originally made as a site-specific extension to her “THE BIRD THAT MADE THE BREEZE TO BLOW” (2012, Galerie König, Berlin), it includes wall panels based on material published in Harper’s Weekly in 1885 and a Blomer & Schuler clockwork tin toy of a French bulldog (c.
 1950) with the company’s “Jumbo” logo on its collar tag.
-As the Power Plant gallery in Toronto prepares Hendeles’s first retrospective exhibition at a public institution, the artist herself – a pioneer of curation as a creative practice – reflects for The Globe and Mail on the complicated history behind one of her most important works.
+As The Power Plant gallery in Toronto prepares Hendeles’s first retrospective exhibition at a public institution, the artist herself – a pioneer of curation as a creative practice – reflects for The Globe and Mail on the complicated history behind one of her most important works.

 In my practice, I frequently take imagery and objects from one historical context and reorient them to precipitate insight into another.
 At a time when many cultures believe they have experienced a “holocaust” in their own histories, I summon the story of Jumbo to talk about how a name – like “Holocaust” – has definitive roots, but its signification mutates over time with use.
 Meanings change as shared values and belief systems play out in cultural and social dynamics – for better and for worse.
 The fate of “Golliwogg,” explored in From her wooden sleep… elsewhere in the exhibition, provides a different example.